lunarmodules/ldoc/manual.md

 end
 ```

-(In an ideal world, we would use the word 'class' instead of 'type', but this would conflict
-with the LuaDoc `class` tag.)
+(In an ideal world, we would use the word 'class' instead of 'type', but this would conflict with the LuaDoc `class` tag.)

 A section continues until the next section is found, `@section end`, or end of file.

 You can put items into _implicit sections_ using **@within**.
-This allows you to put
-adjacent functions in different sections, so that you are not forced to order your code
-in a particular way.
+This allows you to put adjacent functions in different sections, so that you are not forced to order your code in a particular way.

-With 1.4, there is another option for documenting classes, which is the top-level type
+With 1.4, there is another option for documenting classes, which is the top-level type `classmod`.
-`classmod`.
-It is intended for larger classes which are implemented within one module,
-and the advantage that methods can be put into sections.
+It is intended for larger classes which are implemented within one module, and the advantage that methods can be put into sections.

-Sometimes a module may logically span several files, which can easily happen with large
+Sometimes a module may logically span several files, which can easily happen with large modules.
-There will be a master module with name
-'foo' and other files which when required add functions to that module.
-If these files have
+There will be a master module with name 'foo' and other files which when required add functions to that module.
-a **@submodule** tag, their contents will be placed in the master module documentation.
-However,
+If these files have a **@submodule** tag, their contents will be placed in the master module documentation.
-a current limitation is that the master module must be processed before the submodules.
+However, a current limitation is that the master module must be processed before the submodules.

 See the `tests/submodule` example for how this works in practice.

 ## Which files are processed?

-By default, LDoc will process any file ending in '.lua' or '.luadoc' in a specified
+By default, LDoc will process any file ending in '.lua' or '.luadoc' in a specified directory; you may point it to a single file as well.
-directory; you may point it to a single file as well.
-A 'project' usually consists of many
+A 'project' usually consists of many modules in one or more _packages_.
-modules in one or more _packages_.
-The generated `index.html` will point to the generated
-documentation for each of these modules.
+The generated `index.html` will point to the generated documentation for each of these modules.

-If only one module or script is documented for a project, then the `index.html` generated
-contains the documentation for that module, since an index pointing to one module would be
+If only one module or script is documented for a project, then the `index.html` generated contains the documentation for that module, since an index pointing to one module would be redundant.
-redundant.

-LDoc has a two-layer hierarchy; underneath the project, there are modules, scripts, classes
-(containing code) and examples and 'topics' (containing documentation).
-These then contain
+LDoc has a two-layer hierarchy; underneath the project, there are modules, scripts, classes (containing code) and examples and 'topics' (containing documentation).
-items like functions, tables, sections, and so forth.
+These then contain items like functions, tables, sections, and so forth.

 If you want to document scripts, then use **@script** instead of **@module**.
-New with 1.4 is
-**@classmod** which is a module which exports a single class.
+New with 1.4 is **@classmod** which is a module which exports a single class.

 ## See References

-**@see** is used to reference other parts of the documentation, and **@usage** can provide
-examples of use; there can be multiple such tags:
+**@see** is used to reference other parts of the documentation, and **@usage** can provide examples of use; there can be multiple such tags:

 ```lua
 ---------